nove-ai-lab/.github/profile/README.md

 ## Goal

-To become the foundational layer for AI-native software engineering — where every output can be reproduced, verified, and evolved with confidence.
+To become the foundational layer for trustworthy AI-native software engineering — where every output can be reproduced, verified, and evolved with confidence.